snehangsude/blackpiano-GA/README.md

 ### Installation

-1. Download and open the zipped folder.
+1. Open a folder and run `git clone https://github.com/snehangsude/blackpiano-GA.git`
 2. Create an environment
     - For Ubuntu:
     `python3 -m venv <name_of_the_env>`